MangoBee/blog/content/SupervisedLearning_Summary_TuyenPham.md

 ![[Confusion_matrix71891.png]]
 ![[Confusion_matrix154557.png]]

-#### The Role of a Confusion Matrix %% fold %%
+#### The Role of a Confusion Matrix
 - To better comprehend the confusion matrix, you must understand the aim and why it is widely used.
 - When it comes to measuring a model’s performance or anything in general, people focus on accuracy.
 However, being heavily reliant on the accuracy metric can lead to limited decisions.
-Detailed breakdown by Confusion Matrix offers valuable benefits as follows: %% fold %%
+Detailed breakdown by Confusion Matrix offers valuable benefits as follows:
 	- **Working with imbalanced data**: No data ever comes perfect, and the use of the accuracy metric should be evaluated on its predictive power.
 For example, working with a dataset where one class outweighs another will cause the model to achieve a higher accuracy rate as it will predict the majority class.
 	- **Error types**: Understanding and learning about your model's performance in a specific context will aid you in fine-tuning and improving its performance.
 For example, differentiating between the types of errors through a confusion matrix, such as FP and FN, will allow you to explore the model's limitations.
 	- **Trade-offs**: The trade-off between using different metrics in a Confusion Matrix is essential as they impact one another.
 For example, an increase in precision typically leads to a decrease in recall.
 This will guide you in improving the performance of the model using knowledge from impacted metric values.
-#### F1 Score - Regulating Parameter for Extreme Case %% fold %%
+#### F1 Score - Regulating Parameter for Extreme Case
 In the last section, we discussed precision and recall for classification problems and also highlighted the importance of choosing a precision/recall basis for our use case.
 What if, for a use case, we are trying to get the best precision and recall at the same time?
 F1-Score is the **harmonic mean** of precision and recall values for a classification problem.
 The formula for F1-Score is as follows:

 ![F1 score | evaluation metrics](https://av-eks-blogoptimized.s3.amazonaws.com/Screenshot-2019-05-14-at-12.png)